microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/overview.md

 ## Walkthrough: Exploring the application's architecture and the Azure services leveraged

-Let's take a quick peek into Contoso Traders's application architecture.
+Here's a quick snapshot of the Contoso Traders's application architecture.
 The various components can be broadly categorized as follows:

 ![Contoso Traders Architecture](./media/cni1.png)